 With over 35 years of experience, we at Breaux Law Firm understand how to navigate the world of claims in New Orleans and Louisiana.
 You can rest assured that your maritime injury case will be handled with the utmost respect and priority to ensure you receive the compensation you’re entitled to as quickly as possible.
 Our job is to get you the maximum payout you are due.
 We’re here to protect your rights.

-By hiring a New Orleans maritime personal injury lawyer from a trusted law firm to represent you and your case, you can put your mind at ease; this will allow you to focus on recovering from your injuries.
+By hiring a New Orleans maritime lawyer from a trusted law firm to represent you and your case, you can put your mind at ease; this will allow you to focus on recovering from your injuries.
 Let us do the paperwork, deal with the involved parties & insurance companies and get you the compensation you deserve.

 If you or someone you know has been injured in a maritime accident, the admiralty attorneys at Breaux Law Firm are the best option for you, and here’s why: